swarbler/bestof/README.md

 ## background

-I've been working on this for over a year now, starting off with a PowerPoint detailing which things are the best in their respective categories.
+I've been working on this for many years now, starting off with a PowerPoint detailing which things are the best in their respective categories.
 The idea was that I would never have to do any of the researching when I actually needed to buy anything.

 I later moved everything from the PowerPoint to a more organised system of different folders and markdown files, which makes it much easier to find everything.
 Fast forward to now, this repository of all sorts of things is significantly larger!